learn-co-curriculum/dsc-big-data-pyspark-intro/README.md

 ### Word Count with MapReduce

-You'll use MapReduce to solve a basic NLP task where you compare attributes of different authors of various texts.
+You'll use MapReduce to solve a basic NLP task where you compare the attributes of different authors of various texts.

 ### Machine Learning with Spark